civilKaos82/parsing-data-1-csv-in-csv-out-challenge/README.md

 ## Releases
 ### Release 0: Represent People as Ruby Objects
 We'll begin by creating a `Person` class; in our Ruby program, each instance of this class will represent a person.
 Our person class should be designed to represent the data found in the file `people.csv`.
-In other words, an instance our our `Person` class should have an id, a first name, a last name, etc.
+In other words, an instance our our `Person` class should have a first name, a last name, etc.

 We'll need to write tests for our class.
 What behaviors does our `Person` class need?
-Let's be sure that we can ask an instance of the class for each of its attributes:  id, first_name, etc.
+Let's be sure that we can ask an instance of the class for each of its attributes:  first_name, last_name, etc.

 ### Release 1: Parsing from CSV to Ruby